ITV Spain - Getting Your Car's MOT In Spain

 If your car is less than four years old it does not need to undergo this inspection.
 Once your car is between four and ten years old, an I.T.V test must be done every two years.
 Then, when your car is over ten years of age, an inspection must take place yearly.

-Motorcycles are treated differently, they are exempt from inspection until they are five years old, then they have to take the test every two years.
+Motorcycles are treated differently, they are exempt from inspection for the first four years, then they have to take the test every two years.

 The rule for vans is also slightly different.
 Once they reach the grand old age of ten years, they must have an I.T.V inspection done bi-annually.